jrtabash/stock_portfolio/docs/sp_report.md

 latest and net prices as well as percent change.

 The following features are supported:
-- **Group by**: Report quantities, base notional and current notional values grouped by symbol
+- **Group by**: Group by symbol, applies to value and divid reports
 - **Order by**: Sort by pre-defined attributes in ascending or descending order
 - **Filter**: Include and/or exclude by type, list of symbols, or expression
 - **Export**: Export gains and losses table to a csv file